Hildah-art/MORINGA-SCHOOL-LOST-AND-FOUND/backend/README.md

 flask db migrate # to create the database migrations flask db upgrade # to apply the migrations to the database

+python seed.py # to seed the database with initial data

 flask run --debug # to start the Flask server

 ```

 Test the API by calling a sample test endpoint: